 The defendant paid the penalty and was liberated, and he conveyed the meat from the station in his cart.

-The Freeman’s Journal (Dublin, Ireland) of 3rd March 1876 published the following article, of humorous form but of serious content:
+The Freeman’s Journal (Dublin, County Dublin, Ireland) of 3rd March 1876 published the following article, of humorous form but of serious content:

 A dreadful mystery, which beats Mrs. Radcliffe and those of Udolpho all to nothing, and fills the public mind with horror unspeakable, has just come to light at Sunderland.
 Listen to the plain, unvarnished tale, then fall to breakfast, lunch, or supper with what appetite you may.
 The other day a man arrived at Sunderland with 900lbs. of putrid salt beef, which had been sold at Liverpool for 30s., for manure.
 The purchaser had thought it wiser not to endeavour to dispose of his offensive stock at the place where it had been bought, but took it at once to Sunderland, where he offered it for sale to one or two pork butchers of the town for the manufacture of what is called very appropriately “mystery bags,” otherwise sausages.
 He and his merchandise were seized and taken before the magistrates.
 To the reproach proffered by the latter against the wickedness of attempting to poison the people of Sunderland, the mystery merchant replied that he never expected the “mystery bags” to be eaten in the town, only made there, to be sent straight off to London, “where folks would eat anything, and never find out what it’s made of.”
 The story has caused general depression amongst sausage eaters, not for what they may be called upon to swallow in the future, for a universal determination to eat no more sausage has been entered into, but the thought of what must have been, when, perhaps, the relish and enjoyment were at their highest, makes city clerks turn pale and early shop boys hurry by the hot sausage cans with averted eyes and an involuntary shudder.
 Seriously speaking, it seems that the pork butchers’ trade has already felt the effects of the report made by the Sunderland magistrates.

-The Aberdeen Evening Express (Scotland) of 20th October 1894 somehow anticipated the 2013 horse meat scandal:
+The following, from the Aberdeen Evening Express (Aberdeen, Aberdeenshire, Scotland) of 20th October 1894, somehow anticipates the 2013 horse-meat scandal:

 It has already been hinted, more or less vaguely, that a thriving trade is done between this country and the Continent in horse flesh.
 At a bankruptcy examination, held in Glasgow yesterday, certain facts were elicited which go to confirm the of rumour.
 Mr Joe Smicht, whose affairs were being inquired into, gives the information in question.
 He told the Court that he purchased horses in this country and sent them to Belgium and Holland, where they were made into beef steak and sausages.
 Of course, people here will shudder at such a revelation, but they need not unduly concern themselves, for the sausages thus manufactured are not of the well-known “German” variety.
 It is only the expensive kinds of saveloys, said the bankrupt, for which horse flesh is used, and these dainties are not to be had, as a rule, in this country.
 They are too dear for common consumption.
 The other important question, however, remains—Of what then is the ordinary German sausage of commerce concocted, seeing that horse flesh is too dear to use in its manufacture?
 Beef and pork, of course, are higher priced than horse flesh, and are out of the question as the chief ingredients, yet we know that the German sausage does contain a certain proportion of animal meat.
 Mr Joe Smicht’s examination does not exactly clear up the point, but it is helpful to the anxious inquirer.
 It was always “fat horses,” he said, that he was in the habit of buying for the Continental butcher, so that the inference may be drawn that it is only the lean variety, issuing from the knacker’s yard, that forms the basis of the succulent “bag of mystery.”
 Such a view of the case may go far to increase the popular dislike of articles “made in Germany.”

-An article in The Falkirk Herald (Scotland) of 23rd April 1949, about “Mrs Elizabeth Wright, the Independent candidate who is seeking election to Falkirk Town Council”, evokes post-WW2 rationing:
+An article in The Falkirk Herald (Falkirk, Stirlingshire, Scotland) of 23rd April 1949, about “Mrs Elizabeth Wright, the Independent candidate who is seeking election to Falkirk Town Council”, evokes post-WW2 rationing: